peterst28/DBDevGuide/README.md

 `databricks workspace import_dir /Users/example@databricks.com/example localpath`
 1. Use git on your laptop to commit and push the changes.

-### Future
+### Near Future

-Expect better direct integration with Git in the future.
+Expect better direct integration with Git.

 ## Modularization